EnguangShi/UBC-Course-Interactive-Query-Engine/README.md

 # UBC Course Interactive Query Engine

-This repository contains starter code for the class project.
-Please keep your repository private.

-For information about the project, autotest, and the checkpoints, see the course webpage.

 ## Configuring your environment

 To start using this project, you need to get your computer configured so you can build and execute the code.